lifting for you

 Learn the Basics About Atlanta Immigration Court

 The Atlanta Immigration Court provides help for individuals who are not U.S. citizens to be allowed to remain in the country.
 Learn more here.

 What Is the Atlanta Immigration Court?

-The Atlanta Immigration Court is where individuals who are not U.S. citizens present their arguments that they should be allowed to remain in the country.
+The Atlanta Immigration Court is where individuals, not U.S. citizens, present their arguments that they should be allowed to remain in the country.

 The Atlanta Immigration Court in Georgia is the largest in the United States.
 It has ten immigration judges who hear cases from all over the country.
 The court is also one of the busiest in the country.

 Atlanta immigration courts are different from regular courts.
 Although they operate under the jurisdiction of the U.S. Department of Justice, which handles all other federal criminal and civil violations, they are never ruled on by a jury.
 Only immigration judges appointed by the Department of Justice can rule on your case.

 Where Are the Atlanta Immigration Court?

 With the Department of Justice announcing a crackdown on immigration, many immigrants face deportation.
 Many of them will end up in immigration court.
 There are 30 immigration courts across the country, including those in Atlanta.

 The Atlanta Immigration Court is a court of the Executive Office for Immigration Review (EOIR).
 This office is an agency that adjudicates immigration cases and works to enforce immigration laws.
-The court is part of the Department of Justice and has jurisdiction over immigration cases within the state of Georgia.
+The court is part of the Department of Justice and has jurisdiction over immigration cases in Georgia.

 Two immigration courts are located in Atlanta: one on Ted Turner Boulevard and the other at West Peachtree.
 To help tackle the backlog of cases, a new annex location of the second Atlanta Immigration Court was created on West Peachtree Street.